JPShag/gemini-2-live-api-demo/README.md

 5. Open the settings at the top right, paste your API key, and click "Save"
 6. Get free API key from [Deepgram](https://deepgram.com/pricing) and paste in the settings to get real-time transcript (Optional).

+## Adding a Favicon

+To prevent a 404 error for the favicon, add a `favicon.ico` file to the root directory of the project.
+You can use any 16x16 or 32x32 `.ico` file.

+## Documentation
+- [Live API Overview](docs/live-api-overview.md): Learn about the Live API's features, usage, and limitations.

 ## Contributing